 21 kilotons-TNT released over 50 nanoseconds is equivalent to a power of 1.757e21 Watts.
 That’s ten thousand times more power than the Earth receives from the sun.
 That’s roughly 5 millionths of a solar luminosity, which sounds small, until you realize that, for those 50 nanoseconds, a 14-pound lump of gray metal is producing 0.0005% as much power as an entire star.

-The nuclear explosion happens so fast, in fact, that by the time it’s finished, the light released just as the chain reaction really started to take off 50 nanoseconds earlier, has only traveled 15 meters (about 49 feet).
+The nuclear explosion happens so fast, in fact, that by the time it’s finished, the x-ray light released just as the chain reaction took off has only traveled 15 meters (about 49 feet).
 Everything happens so rapidly that the bomb’s components might as well be stationary.
-The casing might be starting to bulge outward from the detonation of the implosion device, and the bomb, while still bomb-shaped, has been transformed into plasma as hot as the core of the fucking sun.
+The casing might be starting to bulge outward from the detonation of the implosion device, and the bomb, while still bomb-shaped, is rapidly evaporating into plasma as hot as the core of the fucking sun.
 But even at those temperatures, the atoms in the bomb haven’t had time to move more than a couple centimeters.
 So, by the time the nuclear detonation has finished, the bomb and the surrounding air look something like this: